 Introducing an elegant solution

 Instead, our New Relic Lambda extension overcomes these challenges to collecting, enhancing, and transporting telemetry data.
-Running inside the function’s container, the extension buffers telemetry and sends it periodically.
-The extension amortizes the need to block function execution while making the telemetry send requests to New Relic One across several invocations.
+Running inside the Lambda execution environment, the extension buffers telemetry and sends it periodically.
 The agent uses a simple language-agnostic IPC mechanism to send telemetry to the extension (a named pipe), which means we only need one extension code base to serve all our language agents.

 The main downside to this approach is the container lifecycle in the Lambda execution environment.
-It’s possible to accumulate a buffer of several invocations’ worth of telemetry, only to have the function stop receiving invocations.
-No opportunity to send this accumulated buffer will arise until the function finally gets invoked or it gets shut down.
+It's possible to accumulate a buffer of several invocations’ worth of telemetry, only to have the function stop receiving invocations.
+There isn’t much opportunity to send the accumulated buffer until the function finally gets invoked or shut down.

 Decorating telemetry for you